jestpt/jestpt.github.io/landing.md

 layout: landing
 title: Landing
 landing-title: Services
-Junior Enterprise for Science and Technology aims at providing efficient and reliable services<br />Ranging from Data Science to Event Organization, it keeps the focus on supporting the relationshionships between the students, the University and the Market.
+description: Junior Enterprise for Science and Technology aims at providing efficient and reliable services<br />Ranging from Data Science to Event Organization, it keeps the focus on supporting the relationshionships between the students, the University and the Market.
 image: assets/images/pic07.jpg
 nav-menu: yes
 ---